dchote/tsduck-prometheus/README.md

 # TSDuck Prometheus

-TSDuck Prometheus is a tool to export values from a TSDuck analyser pipeline into Prometheus, to enable you to build realtime Grafana dashboards for monitoring of MPEG-TS transport streams
+TSDuck Prometheus is a tool to export values from a TSDuck analyser pipeline into Prometheus, to enable you to build realtime Grafana dashboards for monitoring of MPEG-TS transport streams from an SRT Listener

 The metrics exported try to cover most of ETR290 Priority 1

+Running tsduck-prometheus will expose port 8000, you can access the metrics endpoint as such: http://localhost:8000/metrics

 ## Using this tool